♦What is your recommendation for someone who is a beginner?

 Your work is utterly lovely!

 I get asked this question often and would like to clear up any confusion on what kit would be best for you.
 My kits are labeled for Beginner and Advanced Beginner.
 I should clarify that all my kits are designed with the beginning needle felter in mind.
 All the kits go through the basics and explain how felting works and have pictures of every step etc. The biggest difference between the beginner and advanced is time, patience and sculpting.
 The beginner kits have very little sculpting involved while the advanced have more sculpting which takes more time and patience.
 I always recommend starting with a beginner and then moving on to an advanced kit.
+I have had customers complete an advanced kit as there first project with successful results.
 I have listed the kits below in order (in my opinion) of difficulty.

 - Snowman Kit You can’t go wrong with the snowman.
 It is perfect for starting out as it includes prefelted balls to insure the correct size.
 You are still learning with this kit, as it gives you experience in how the wool felts.
 Great for kids as well.
 About 3 hours to complete this project